 - Keep experimenting with recipes but remember that most of the gluten-free flours contain GMO corn, potato starch, tapioca, garbanzo bean flour and other questionable ingredients which may leave you feeling more lethargic than ever.
 Garbanzo bean flour makes me feel like I swallowed a brick.

-- Make your own food as much as possible and get creative with gluten-free pasta, zoodles (zucchini noodles) and brown rice noodles.
+- Above all, ,ake your own food as much as possible and get creative with gluten-free pasta like zoodles (zucchini noodles).
 Remember that restaurants are famous for adding flour to soups and sauces as a thickener and even veggie burgers can contain gluten.
 A friend of mine was bed-ridden after having french fries.
 After checking back with the restaurant, she found that they were coated in white flour before frying to make them crispier.
-Keep asking questions, be sure to request gluten-free alternatives and after a while, you won’t even miss the wheat and gluten.
+So, keep asking questions, be sure to request gluten-free alternatives and after a while, you won’t even miss the wheat and gluten.

 Benefits of Going Gluten-Free

 The primary goal of a gluten-free diet is to free up the body’s need to digest gluten which can clear up inflammation, GI issues, brain fog, fatigue, and weight gain.
-Replacing glutenous grains with prebiotics foods like quinoa and millet can help build the digestive system.
+As a result, replacing glutenous grains with prebiotics foods like quinoa and millet can help build the digestive system.
 Other benefits include (adapted from Fitnessgoat)